nFursova/Calibrated_ChIPseq_RNAseq/README.md

 ## RNAseq_PairedEnd_SpikeIn_Alignment.pl

 Used to align paired-end RNA-seq reads against the concatenated genome (spike-in plus the genome of interest) for one sample.
-Produces two separate sorted and indexed bam files for the experimental and spike-in genomes, with PCR duplicates removed.
+Produces two separate sorted and indexed bam files with uniquely mapped reads for the experimental and spike-in genomes, with PCR duplicates removed.

 ## RNAseq_PairedEnd_SpikeIn_AlignmentFromList.pl